adebiyial/orangeman-2023-1/pages/blog/js-sort-number-array.md

 To do this, the `sort` method calls the `String()` casting method on every array element and then compares the equivalent strings to determine the correct order.

 It would have been that easy, except for the fact that items are compared as strings, which has items sorted as if they were strings of characters instead of numbers.
-In short, most times, using the `sort` method without a callback method doesn’t quite work, because `sort` doesn’t sort the way we expect.
+In short, most times, using the `sort` method without a callback method doesn&apos;t quite work, because `sort` doesn&apos;t sort the way we expect.
 Instead, it needs to be explicitly told how to do so - with a **callback function**.

 The **callback function** or, technically, **comparison function** receives two arguments (called `a` and `b` by convention) and should return **1** if the first argument should preceed the second, **1** if the second argument should preceed the first and **0** if they are equal.
 Whew! 😓

-Let’s create a `sortEggsInNest` comparison function:
+Let&apos;s create a `sortEggsInNest` comparison function:

 ```jsx
 function sortEggsInNest(a, b) {